An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Related Work

 \subsection{Search spaces for automated deep learning}

 Designing an efficient DNN for a given task requires choosing an architecture and tuning its many hyperparameters.
-It is a difficult fastidious, and time-consuming optimization task.
+It is a difficult, fastidious, and time-consuming optimization task.
 Moreover, it requires expertise and restricts the discovery of new DNNs to what humans can design.
 Research related to the automatic design and optimization of DNNs has therefore risen this last decade \citep{talbi2021automated}.
-The first challenge with automatic deep learning (AutoDL), and more specifically the neural architecture search (NAS), is the search space design.
-If the solution encoding is too broad and allows too many architectures, we might need to evaluate many architectures to explore the search space.
-However, training many DNNs would require considerable computing time and become unfeasible.
-On the contrary, if the search space is too small, we might miss promising solutions.
-Besides, encoding of DNNs defining the search space should follow some rules \citep{talbi2021automated}:
+The first challenge in automatic deep learning (AutoDL), and more specifically neural architecture search (NAS), is search space design.
+Typical search spaces for Hyperparameters Optimization (HPO) are a product space of a mixture of continuous and categorical dimensions (e.g. learning rate, number of layers, batch size), while NAS focuses on optimizing the topology of the DNN \citep{white2023neural}.
+Encoding a DNN topology is a complex task because the encoding should not be too broad and allow too many architectures to keep the search efficient.
+On the contrary, if the encoding is too restrictive, we may miss promising solutions and novel architectures.
+This means before creating the search space we need to choose which DNNs or type of DNNs are relevant or not to the problem at hand.
+Once we have decided on this broad set of DNNs, we define the search space following a set of rules \citep{talbi2021automated}:

-\begin{itemize} \item Completeness: all candidate DNNs solutions should be encoded in the search space. \item Connexity: a path should always be possible between two encoded DNNs in the search space. \item Efficiency: the encoding should be easy to manipulate by the search operators (i.e. neighbourhoods, variation operators) of the search strategy. \item Constraint handling: the encoding should facilitate the handling of the various constraints to generate feasible DNNs. \end{itemize}
+\begin{itemize} \item Completeness: all (or almost all) relevant DNNs from this broad set should be encoded in the search space. \item Connectedness: a path should always be possible between two encoded DNNs in the search space. \item Efficiency: the encoding should be easy to manipulate by the search operators (i.e. neighbourhoods, variation operators) of the search strategy. \item Constraint handling: the encoding should facilitate the handling of the various constraints to generate feasible DNNs. \end{itemize}

 A complete classification of encoding strategies for NAS is presented in \citet{talbi2021automated} and reproduced in Figure \ref{fig:classi_encoding}.
 We can discriminate between direct and indirect encodings.
 With direct strategies, the DNNs are completely defined by the encoding, while indirect strategies need a decoder to find the architecture back.
 Amongst direct strategies, one can discriminate between two categories: flat and hierarchical encodings.
 In flat encodings, all layers are individually encoded \citep{loni2020deepmaker, sun2018particle, wang2018evolving, wang2019evolving}.
 The global architecture can be a single chain, with each layer having a single input and a single output, which is called chain structured \citep{assuncao_denser_2018}, but more complex patterns such as multiple outputs, skip connections, have been introduced in the extended flat DNNs encoding \citep{chen_scale-aware_2021}.
 For hierarchical encodings, they are bundled in blocks \citep{pham2018efficient, shu2019understanding, liu2017hierarchical, zhang2019d}.
 If the optimization is made on the sequencing of the blocks, with an already chosen content, this is referred to as inner-level fixed \citep{camero2021bayesian, white2021bananas}.
 If the optimization is made on the blocks' content with a fixed sequencing, it is called outer level fixed.
 A joint optimization with no level fixed is also an option \citep{liu2019auto}.
 Regarding the indirect strategies, one popular encoding is the one-shot architecture \citep{bender2018understanding, brock2017smash}.
 One single large network resuming all candidates from the search space is trained.
 Then the architectures are found by pruning some branches.
 Only the best promising architectures are retrained from scratch.